As an Amazon Associate, We may receive commissions for purchases made through links in this post at no additional cost to you.

 No. If you use the fan on your air conditioner, it will not use a lot of electricity.
 Instead, it will help you conserve the amount of energy your unit could be using.
 When you put the AC on fan mode, the compressor goes off.

-For example, when you put your AC on fan mode, it will consume about 150W.
-But when using the AC, it will use up to 1000w when you put it on cool or default mode.
+For example, when you put your AC on fan mode, it will consume about 150W-500W.
+But when using the AC, it will use up to 1000W-4000W when you put it on cool or default mode.
 This means the fan mode will save you a lot of money.

 If your AC isn’t running, ensure adequate ventilation to help reduce the indoor temperature.
 However, the amount of electricity consumption will also depend on the settings.
 If you set the air conditioner to work at high speed, the energy consumption will be up slightly.
 But when on fan mode, they will still be lower.

-The unit’s compressor will be off if you’re using your air conditioner on fan mode.
+In fan-only mode, the AC unit’s compressor will be off.
 When the compressor isn’t on, the fan will work continuously to cover up the gap.
 The fan will take up the compressor’s main duty of cooling the air, which it does well.

 However, it will not use as much energy as when running your AC’s compressor.
 This will help you save some cash as your electricity bills will be much lower.
-The fan mode will use around 150W instead of 1000W when using the air conditioner on default mode.
+The fan mode will use around 150W-500W instead of 1000W-4000W when using the air conditioner on default mode.

 There are several benefits of using your AC on fan mode instead of other modes like default mode.